-The current scenario Randall Hekman, who is a Judge in the Family court, has stated that due to the introduction of no fault divorce, it has become simpler to divorce a wife who has accompanied her husband for 26 years as compared to firing a person who has been hired 7 days back.
+The Current Scenario Randall Hekman, former Judge in a Family court, has stated that due to the introduction of no-fault divorce, it has become simpler to divorce a wife who has accompanied her husband for 26 years as compared to firing a person who has been hired 7 days back.
 This person who has accompanied the boss for only 7 days has more legal influence than the wife of 26 years.
 Randall is of the opinion that this is not a correct scenario.
 Everyday, one can come across proof that the American family system is breaking down.
-There are several people who believe that this breakdown is due to uncontested no fault divorces.
-Such type of divorces has decreased the value of marriage.
-Hence, married people are reluctant to invest much energy to save the marriage.
-It has been found out that 97 percent of married couples in Louisiana start their marital life with a thought that they may have to stumble upon uncontested no fault laws.
-This is evidence that a majority of married people do not have any problem with these laws.
+There are several people who believe that this breakdown is due to uncontested no-fault divorces.
+Such cases have decreased the value of marriage.
+Hence, married people are reluctant to invest much time to save the marriage.
+It has been found out that 97 percent of married couples in Louisiana start their marital life with a thought that they may have to stumble upon uncontested no-fault laws.
+This is evident from the fact that a majority of married people do not have any problem with these laws.
+Getting separated from your spouse is a significant event that brings a number of changes, both expected and unexpected, in the life of the partners, their children and families.
+So think a number of times before going for separation.
+Similarly you need to consider the advantages and disadvantages of an uncontested no-fault divorce before taking the final decision.

 |